New York's 36th State Assembly district

 New York's 36th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Zohran Mamdani since 2021, after he defeated Aravella Simotas in the Democratic primary.
-The seat is set to be vacated on January 1, 2026, following the results of the 2025 New York City mayoral election.
+It has been represented by Diana Moreno since 2026.

 Geography

 2020s

 District 36 is located in Queens.
 It encompasses most of western and central Astoria, and its neighborhoods, Ditmars and Astoria Heights.
 It also includes northern Long Island City.

 The district overlaps (partially) with New York's 7th and 14th congressional districts, the 11th, 12th and 59th districts of the New York State Senate, and the 22nd and 26th districts of the New York City Council.

 2010s

 District 36 is located in Queens.
 It encompasses Astoria, and its neighborhoods, Ditmars and Astoria Heights.